 The system mount deck height varies from 3 to 36 m above the waterline.
 The search antenna is approximately 5 m above the deck and the track antenna is approximately 4 m above the deck.

-5
+3 Airborne radars description

+3.1 Technical characteristics

+The radars D, E, F and H of the Table 4 in Appendix 1 to this Annex describe typical characteristics of airborne radar systems operating in the band 13.75-14 GHz.

+3.2 Operational characteristics

+Airborne radars are operating from take-off until landing during the whole flight and are able to point in any multiple directions.

+Among the various possibilities of antenna pointing for tracking functions, one operational scenario to be considered for coexistence with stations located on the ground or at sea level is to assume a capacity to track in the airborne radar pointing elevation within a range from 0° to -90° from the horizontal and in various sectors splitting 360° in azimuth.

-Criteria for protection of the radars’ mission
+4 Criteria for protection of the radars

-5.1 Surveillance requirements
+4.1 Surveillance and track requirements

-This radiolocation device is not a traditional surveillance type radiolocation device, but rather an integrated part of a larger weapon system provided to protect a ship from incoming threats.
-Its use is driven by the threat environment.
-The demand for use is 100% when operating close to shorelines.
+This radiolocation device is not only a traditional surveillance type radiolocation device, but may also be an integrated part of a larger system provided to protect a ship or an areafrom incoming threats.
+Its use is driven by the threat environment and could occur anywhere.
+The demand for use is 100% for example when operating close to shorelines.
+Consequently due to the operational nature of the missions carried out with the radars operating in the 13.75-14 GHz frequency band, whether shipborne, airborne or ground based, it has to be taken into account that these radars are operated continuously throughout the duration of their missions in which their protection needs to be ensured.

-5.2 Interference threshold
+4.2 Interference threshold